 Professional Studies Certificate

-Professional Studies in Accounting requires Managerial Accounting, Intermediate Accounting I and II, Cost Accounting, Financial Statement Analysis, Nonprofits and Government Accounting or Account Theory: FAST III.
+Professional Studies in Accounting requires Managerial Accounting, Intermediate Accounting I and II, Cost Accounting, Financial Statement Analysis, Nonprofit and Public Accounting or Account Theory: FAST III.

-Professional Studies in Communication requires Public Speaking, Organizational Communication, Computer-Mediated Communication, two electives such as Public Relations, Negotiation/Conflict Resolution, Team Dynamics, Corporate Communication, Exploring the Internet, Collaborative Computing, Discovering Computer Graphics.
+Professional Studies in Communication requires Public Speaking, Organizational Behavior, Computer-Mediated Presentations, two electives such as Public Relations, Negotiation/Conflict Resolution, Team Dynamics, Corporate Communication, Exploring the Internet, Collaborative Computing, Discovering Computer Graphics.

-Professional Studies in Criminal and Social Justice requires Law for Layperson, Family Law, and three electives from Psychology and Law, Crime and Correction in America, Deviant Behavior, White Collar Crime, Crime Without Boundaries, Health Psychology, Psychological Trauma, Law and Society.
+Professional Studies in Criminal and Social Justice requires Law for Layperson, Law and Morality, and three electives from Psychology and Law, Crime and Correction, Family Law, Deviant Behavior, White Collar Crime, Crime without Boundaries, Health Psychology, Psychological Trauma, Social Psychology, Law and Society.

-Professional Studies in Human Resources requires Organizational Communication, Health Psychology, Human Resource Management, and three electives such as Family Law, Social Policy, Crime Without Boundaries, Negotiating/Conflict Resolution, Team Dynamics, Labor Relations/Human Relations, Interpersonal Relations, Group Dynamics.
+Professional Studies in Human Resources requires Organizational Behavior, Health Psychology, Human Resources, and three electives such as Law and Morality, Social Psychology, Crime Without Boundaries, Negotiating/Conflict Resolution, Team Dynamics, Labor Relations/Human Resources, Interpersonal Relations, Group Dynamics.

 Professional Studies in Information Technology requires Exploring the Internet, Database Management, Video Games and Virtual Reality, and two IT electives.